How to Do Visa Run to Lao Bao From Da Nang Like a Boss

 Da Nang is located in central Vietnam where the country is very narrow and it reaches around 100 km in the width.
-There are many remote border crossings around, but only Lao Bao is an international one where you can get a new Vietnamese visa while traveling overland.
+There are many remote border crossings around, but only Lao Bao is an international one where you can do a quick visa run to Laos.

 The whole process is pretty straightforward and everything is going like a charm since the border is dealing with many foreigners on a daily basis.
 The route to reach the border crossing from Da Nang is very scenic and historically important, so we’re going to share the process of getting your new Vietnamese visa along with the route and ways to reach Lao Bao border.